 S. Sistla, S., S. Schaeffer, J. Schimel.
 Plant community regulates soil microbial response to freezing more strongly than the rate or intensity of the freezing process.
-In revision.
+In press.

 Fawcett, S., S. Sistla, M. Dacosta-Calheiros, A. Kahraman, A. Reznicek, R. Rosenberg*, E. von Wettberg.
 Tracking microhabitat temperature variation with iButton dataloggers.
-In revision. * Undergraduate student co-author.
+In press. * Undergraduate student co-author.

 Kramer, D., K. Stevens, N.E.
 Williams, S. Sistla, A. Roddy, G. Urquhart.
 Coastal livelihood transitions and their trans-ecosystem implications in a region undergoing rapid globalization.
 PLoS ONE 12(10): e0186683.